French destroyer L'Adroit (1927): Design and description

 The L'Adroit class was a slightly enlarged and improved version of the preceding Bourrasque class.
 The ships had an overall length of 107.2 m, a beam of 9.9 m, and a draft of 3.5 m.
 The ships displaced 1380 t at standard load and 2000 t at deep load.
 They were powered by two geared steam turbines, each driving one propeller shaft, using steam provided by three du Temple boilers.
 The turbines were designed to produce 31000 PS, which would propel the ships at 33 kn.
 The ships carried 386 t of fuel oil which gave them a range of 3000 nmi at 15 kn.

 The main armament of the L'Adroit-class ships consisted of four Canon de 130 mm Modèle 1924 guns in single mounts, one superfiring pair each fore and aft of the superstructure.
 Their anti-aircraft armament consisted of a pair of Canon de 37 mm Modèle 1925 guns.
 The ships carried two above-water triple sets of 550 mm torpedo tubes.
 A pair of depth charge chutes were built into their stern; these housed a total of sixteen 200 kg depth charges.
 In addition two depth charge throwers were fitted for which six 100 kg depth charges were carried.

 Construction and career

 L’Adroit ("the skilful one") was built at A C de France at Dunkirk.
 She was laid down on 26 May 1925, launched on 1 April 1927 and completed 1 July 1929.
 She was in action during the first months of World War II, and with the invasion of France and the Low Countries and was involved with the evacuation of the British and French forces from Dunkirk.

 On 21 May 1940 she was critically damaged in an attack by German He 111 bombers.
 Captain Henri Dupin de Saint-Cyr beached the ship near the commune Malo-Les-Bains.
 Sitting on the beach, the wreck later suffered an explosion in the forward magazine, which created a huge gap between bridge and bow.
 All crewmembers survived.

+In popular culture

+For the 2017 film Dunkirk by Christopher Nolan, the wreck of L'Adroit was reconstructed as a model.
+For filming, it was placed in the sea, close to the beach at the commune Malo-les-Bains.